austinsaragih/bottlebill/README.md

 # Spin the Bottle Bill
-Replication Code and Data for Numerical and Case Study of "Spin the Bottle Bill: Deposit-Refund System Policy and Reverse Supply Chain Design"
+Replication Code and Data for Numerical and Case Study of "Spin the Bottle Bill: Deposit-Refund System Policy and Reverse Supply Chain Design".
+The paper is available at SSRN (Link: https://ssrn.com/abstract=4950471)

 In this repository, you will find the following three items:
 1. Notebooks (Codes and Analysis):